-What is the California Privacy Rights and Enforcement Act of 2020?
+What is the California Privacy Rights and Enforcement Act?

 - Opt-out of any sale of their personal information.

-- Request that a business delete their personal information.
+- Request that a business deletes its personal information.

 - Know what specific kinds of personal information businesses are collecting about them, whether these businesses are disclosing this information to third parties, and the business’s exact purpose for collecting this information in the first place, among other pertinent details concerning the business’s processing of personal information.

 - Protect consumers from discrimination relating to the exercising of property rights.

 While a previous California Privacy Rights Act or CCPA was passed in 2019, the 2020 legislation or CCPA 2.0 expands on the privacy rights granted to residents of the state.
 Speaking generally, the CCPA 2.0 amends the CCPA by heightening privacy protections, expanding the reach and scope of consumer rights laws, and establishing an enforcement agency to identify and act upon threats relating to consumer privacy through enforcement of the law.
 More particularly, improvements implemented with the CCPA 2.0 include: